Canadian

 It's better for him during the day when he can use his eyes to reorient his position.
 At night, or when he is in a dark room, he can neither feel the ground nor use his eyes to reorient his body position, and he is particularly vulnerable to falling.
 With the poorer circulation, poorer healing, and weaker bones of advancing age, the falls will become increasingly dangerous.

 Sensory loss is the single biggest factor in the development of ulcers, and without neuropathy, ulcers are very unlikely to develop.
 But when we combine sensory loss with new bony prominences and abnormal gait from motor neuropathy and dry, less resilient skin from autonomic neuropathy and it's easy to see how foot ulcers develop.
-We've devoted a page to neuropathic ulcerations here.
-And we describe how the skin breaks down with neuropathy here.

-diabetic retinopathies (eye damage), too, which may
+Further complicating matters, diabetics often develop diabetic retinopathies (eye damage), too, which may adversely affect their vision.

-So not only may they not be able to feel that something
+So not only may they not be able to feel that something is wrong with their feet, they often cannot see the problems either.

-they may not be able to bend to reach and care
+And with age, stiffness, arthritis, and weight gain, they may not be able to bend to reach and care for their feet either, even if they see a problem.

 In Summary